 International transfer of personal data under the Data Protection Bill

-Regulating international transfers of personal data is nowadays a very necessary issue to address in order to ensure that personal data is processed in third countries with adequate levels of protection.
-The Bill comes to fill a gap, as our current law does not address this issue:
+Regulating international transfers of personal data is nowadays a very necessary issue to address to ensure that personal data is processed in third countries with adequate levels of protection.
+The new Law comes to fill a gap, as our current law does not address this issue:

 Law No. 19,628Data protection bill